 Sadly, I’d to gobble up this Uni set within 10 minutes because we were running late for our next activity.

-Hira Falls being an extremely remote waterfall is better visited as early as possible before nightfall.
+Hira Falls being an extremely remote waterfall is best visited as early as possible before nightfall.

 Attraction Info: Shirasa Shokudo Restaurant